Three students with backpacks have an animated conversation in front of a bookshelf.

 Get a secured or student credit card

-If you have little to no credit history, a secured credit card can be a great option for a first credit card.
-A secured card provides a line of credit backed by a deposit.
-First, your credit issuer approves you for a credit limit.
-Next, you pay a deposit equal to that credit limit.
+If you have little to no credit history, a secured credit card may be a great option for your first credit card.

 Did you know?

-Student credit cards are ideal for college students with limited credit history.
-However, 18-year-old students usually have to provide proof of consistent income.
-Some student credit cards, including the Discover It® Student Chrome card, offer opportunities for you to learn healthy credit habits and even earn rewards.
+Student credit cards are ideal for college students with limited incomes and credit histories.
+Some student credit cards, including the Discover It® Student Chrome card, offer opportunities for you to learn healthy credit habits.

 Apply for a student loan